2017 Ivory Coast mutinies: 6-8 January

 By the next day, the revolt had spread to nine cities: Bouaké, Abidjan, Odienné, Korhogo, Man, Daloa, Toulépleu, Abobo, and Daoukro.
 In Abidjan, the mutineers went on to take control of and then blockade the military headquarters including the defence ministry with makeshift barricades, and also reportedly attacked a military base belonging to loyalist paratrooper commandos.
 Fearing the violence could further escalate, Abidjan residents stocked up on food and water.
 Gunfire was also reported at Man and Bouaké.
 Donwahi, along with Lt-Col Issiaka Ouattara, deputy commander of the loyalist Republican Guard, went to Bouaké in the early afternoon to negotiate with the rebelling soldiers.
 They managed to reach a deal with the rebels, who promised to end the mutiny and return to their barracks in return for the promise of higher wages and bonuses.
 President Alassane Ouattara then went on to say on national television that an agreement had been reached, though criticized the soldiers for their actions: "I would like to say that this manner of making demands is not appropriate.
 It tarnishes the image of our country after all our efforts to revive the economy."

 Despite this, a large group of mutineers remained unsatisfied with the deal.
 These rebels consequently opened fire on the house where the negotiations took place, and declared that they wanted their bonuses to be paid immediately instead of in the following week.
 A standoff ensued, with the government representatives, including the defence minister, effectively held hostage for several hours.
 Early on 8 January, however, the mutineers released all hostages.

 Though the contents of the agreement were not published, the soldiers were reportedly promised higher salaries as well as an amnesty for all mutineers.
-On 9 January, president Ouattara relieved the heads of the army, police and paramilitary gendarmes of command.
+On 9 January, president Ouattara relieved the heads of the army, police and paramilitary gendarmes of command, including chief of staff Soumaila Bakayoko who had been responsible for integrating ex-rebels into the Armed Forces.